chrischiedo/chrischiedo.github.io/resume.md

 I am currently working towards transitioning fully into web backend/API development.
 My ultimate goal is to become a *cloud solutions architect* (preferably working with [AWS](https://aws.amazon.com/)).

+I am also interested in Blockchain technology and Programming Languages (Interpreters + Compilers).

 I like working with small, highly motivated teams that care deeply about delivering high quality results.

 ### Skills and Competencies: